antonisstathis/MilitaryServicesDocs/instructions.md

 8. **Use the url:** https://localhost and select the corresponding certificate that the browser will throw for the mTLS handshake.
    When the login page is loaded click the create an account button to sign up.
 There is no select html element in order to select
    a role there.
-The role is included in the certificate you already selected (popup window) and assigned in the pki office for security reasons.
+The role and the username are included in the certificate you already selected (popup window) and assigned in the pki office for security reasons.

 Run steps 8,9 in case you want to use one of the 4 ready scenarios as it is not easy to insert 1000 soldiers and 500 services using
 the forms.